-POTENTIAL IMPACT MITIGATION/ ENHANCEMENT MEASURES MONITORING REQUIREMENTS RESPONSIBILITY employing wheel wash systems at Site exits.
+POTENTIAL IMPACT MITIGATION/ ENHANCEMENT MEASURES MONITORING REQUIREMENTS RESPONSIBILITY covering any potentially dusty loads of waste or spoil in vehicles leaving the Site; and restricting the use of unmade roads and employing wheel wash systems at Site exits.
 Best Practicable Means will also be employed for the siting and operation of non-road mobile machinery, to control associated emissions, including: locating static plant and dust causing activities away from sensitive receptors where possible; and minimising vehicle and plant idling.